The art of waiting in line

 When fatigue comes—that leaden sensation that seems to pull downward on every atom of your being—do not fight it directly.
 Give in.
 Fatigue is part of the discovery that the longer you wait, the deeper your roots grow.

 If someone cuts in front of you—and invariably, someone will—resist the urge to clutch your indignation.
-Consider that perhaps they are carrying a burden you cannot see.
+Consider that perhaps they carry a burden you cannot see.
 Maybe their haste is born of necessity rather than entitlement.
-And even if it is the latter, letting go has a sense of freedom where the delay of another extra minute is an added minute of practising grace.
+And even if, it is the latter, letting go has a sense of freedom where the delay of another extra minute is an added minute of grace.

-When that irritation hits like bile in your throat—when the child behind you kicks your ankle for the third time, when the person ahead smells of cigarettes and something indefinably sour and when the cashier seems to be moving with the deliberate slowness of a sloth on sedatives—this is when you are at peak performance.
+When the irritation hits like bile in your throat—when the child behind you kicks your ankle for the third time, when the person ahead smells of cigarettes and something indefinably sour and when the cashier seems to be moving with the pace of a sloth on sedatives—this is when you are at peak performance.

 Perhaps you'll feel compelled to join in.
-If so, speak not from habit or obligation, but from that quiet place beneath your sternum where honesty resides.
-A true word exchanged in a line might be remembered long after whatever you're waiting to purchase has been consumed, used, and forgotten.
+If so, speak from where in your soul honesty resides.
+A true moment exchanged in a line might be remembered long after whatever you're waiting to purchase has been consumed, used, and forgotten.

-When the numbness comes—that peculiar absence of sensation that follows prolonged standing—wiggle your toes with the concentrated focus of a piano student at their first recital.
+When the numbness comes—that peculiar absence of sensation that follows prolonged standing—wiggle your toes.
 Bend your knees slightly, then straighten.
 Roll your ankles in small circles.
-These tiny movements are acts of rebellion against the stasis imposed on you, reminders that even in stillness, life pulses through your veins.
+These tiny movements are acts of rebellion against the stasis imposed on you.

 When at last you reach the front—that sacred threshold where waiting transmutes into receiving—look the person serving you in the eyes.
 Really look.
 Remember that they have been standing while you've been moving, that they have witnessed the same drama repeat itself hundreds of times today.
 Offer them the gift of your full presence, even if just for the brief transaction.